-Amendment and restatement of our 2014 Incentive Award Plan Proposal The Board recommends a vote FOR this proposal. ropoou Increases the number of available shares by 11,925,000 shares.
+Amendment and restatement of our 2014 Incentive Award Plan Proposal The Board recommends a vote FOR this proposal.
+Increases the number of available shares by 11,925,000 shares.
 6 Introduces fungible share pool to provide greater flexibility in determining the right mix of equity awards.
-Implements additional provisions that serve the best interests of our shareholders, including minimum vesting periods, alignment of dividend payments with award vesting, and prohibitions on liberal share recycling and option repricing.
+U Implements additional provisions that serve the best interests of our shareholders, including minimum vesting periods, alignment of dividend payments with award vesting, and prohibitions on liberal share recycling and option repricing.

 On February 21, 2018, the Board of Directors unanimously approved and adopted, subject to the approval of shareholders at the Annual Meeting, an amendment and restatement of the Axalta Coating Systems Ltd. 2014 Incentive Award Plan (the "2014 Plan").
 The 2014 Plan is a long-term incentive plan providing for the grant of cash and equity-based awards, which is designed to attract and retain officers and other employees of the Company and its subsidiaries, help align the economic interests between such persons and our shareholders, and provide such persons with incentives and rewards for performance.
 The 2014 Plan was first adopted in 2014 in connection with our IPO.
 The 2014 Plan replaced the Axalta Coating Systems Bermuda Co., Ltd. 2013 Equity Incentive Plan (the "Prior Plan").
-The proposed amendment and restatement of the 2014 Plan (the "Restated Plan") will make 11,925,000 additional shares of our Common Shares ("shares") available for issuance while implementing a number of best practices that protect the interests of our shareholders.
-We believe that the adoption of the Restated Plan is necessary in order to allow continued utilization of equity awards to attract, retain and motivate employees and to further align the interests of the our employees with those of our shareholders.
-The material features of, and changes to, the Restated Plan are summarized below, which summary is qualified in its entirety by reference to the complete text of the Restated Plan, a copy of which is attached as Appendix C to this Proxy Statement.